BPP-Thesis-Artifact/Files-Public/README.md

 ## Changelog
 The Changelog can be found [here](CHANGELOG.md) and will chronicle which files have been added, modified and deleted at any given point.
 ## Submitting Issues
-The Repository provides templates for submitting Issues such as errors, suggestions for improvements and requests for new content.
-Further information will be located [here](SUBMISSIONS.md)
+The Repository provides templates for submitting issues such as errors, suggestions for improvements and requests for new content.
+Further information can be found [here](SUBMISSIONS.md)